Yeah Samake

-Niankoro Yéah Samaké (born 27 February 1969) is a social entrepreneur and politician from Ouélessébougou, Mali.
+Niankoro Yéah Samaké (born 27 February 1969) is a Malian social entrepreneur and politician from Ouélessébougou, Mali.
 Samaké served as the Malian Ambassador to India.
 He was nominated by the Malian President Ibrahim Boubacar Keïta in May 2015 and he assumed the post in 2015.
 Samaké is the executive director of the Empower Mali Foundation, former mayor of Ouélessébougou, Vice President of Mali's League of Mayors, and was a candidate in the 2013 Malian presidential election and 2018 elections.

 Samaké ran as a candidate in the Malian Presidential elections on 2 July 2018.

 Early life and education

 The 8th of 18 children born to Tiecourafing Samaké who had three wives in a Muslim family, Niankoro Yéah Samaké was born in the small village of Ouélessébougou, where he and his family lived in such deep poverty that Samaké recalls how his mother would tie the stomachs of Samaké and his siblings to ease their hunger.
 Despite their material circumstances, Yéah's father Tiecourafing insisted that all of his children receive an education, not wanting them to suffer the darkness of illiteracy.
 An exception in a commune where only 15% of the population attended school, Samaké's father's vision contributed greatly to the family's later prominence in Ouélessébougou.
 Samaké recounts, "My father knew we would feel deprivation from time to time, but the odds weren't with us, anyway.
 When I was growing up, it was hard to survive.
 45% of Malian children would die from malaria, diarrhea, and preventable diseases.
 We knew the challenges of staying well, but we believed in our father's wise resolve to have us educated.
 He is a hero to me, and any sacrifices were worth it."
 In addition to Samaké serving as mayor, one brother teaches physics at the university and some of Samaké's other brothers hold jobs in agricultural engineering and education.

 Samaké finished high school at Lycée Prosper Kamara in Bamako, and continued his studies at École Normale Supérieure of Bamako, where he received a bachelor's degree in Teaching English as a Second Language.
 After completing school, finding no jobs, Samaké worked as a volunteer teacher in his village for the next three years.
 He also worked for the Ouélessébougou-Utah Alliance, an organization founded by Utahns in 1985 to partner with local Malians to improve heath, educational, and economic opportunities in the country.
 He supported himself during this time by working as a linguistic and cultural guide for the Peace Corps and Ouélessébougou Alliance.
 This brought him in contact with a couple from Colorado who were members of the Church of Jesus Christ of Latter-day Saints, Jeff and Gretchen Winston, who were impressed by Samaké's work ethic and his devotion to his community.